-Everyone is adjusting to a new way of life, and some are struggling more than others.
-As we all work to juggle the transitions and anxieties we’re facing today, how do you hold your employees accountable while being empathetic to their unique situation?
-In this post, we will cover how you can use technology to motivate your team during COVID-19.
+Everyone is adjusting to a new way of life, and some struggle more than others.
+So how do you hold your employees accountable while being empathetic to their unique situations as we all work to juggle the transitions and anxieties we face today?
+This post will cover how you can use technology to motivate your team during COVID-19.
 However, it’s important to note that technology is only part of the solution to this problem.

 While we are all experiencing a shift in our everyday reality, we aren’t all in the same boat.
 Some of us are quarantining with families and young children, while others are living their lives in complete solitude for the first time.
-You have to consider how each employee’s personal situation will affect their productivity.
-You have those who are struggling to keep up as they juggle many responsibilities, while the others in isolation face serious burn-out.
+You have to consider how each employee’s situation will affect their productivity.
+You have those struggling to keep up as they juggle many responsibilities, while the others in isolation face severe burn-out.

 “Now, more than ever, you have to take into account how your team communicates on an individual level.
 Host more one-on-one video calls with your employees and take time to understand what challenges they’re facing in their daily lives.
 It’s important to have a clear view of what each employee is going through so you can use technology to positively motivate and hold your team accountable.”

-Understanding the vast spectrum of conditons your team is operating within allows you to take an individual approach to driving productivity and accountability.
-More than likely, you have, or will, experience productivity loss as your team adjusts to new technology, routines, and everyday disruptions.
+Understanding the vast spectrum of conditions your team operates within allows you to take an individual approach to drive productivity and accountability.
+You likely have or will experience productivity loss as your team adjusts to new technology, routines, and everyday disruptions.

-It’s important to be sensitive to each employee’s situation.
-But, it’s also important to promote and maintain a culture of accountability, especially when you’re working with your team remotely.
+It’s essential to be sensitive to each employee’s situation.
+But, it’s also necessary to promote and maintain a culture of accountability, especially when you’re working with your team remotely.

 Managers and executives are implementing innovative ways to overcome the challenge of physical distance using technology.
-While a majority of their solutions involve IT, technology alone is not the solution to their problems.
+However, while most of their solutions involve IT, technology alone is not the solution to their problems.

 4 Ways to Use Technology to Motivate Your Team During COVID-19

-It takes transparency around everyday operations, communication, collaboration, and personal challenges for a team to be successful.
-In this post, we will cover how you can use technology to positively reinforce accountability across your team by more clearly communicating with and motivating employees to contribute their best.
+It takes transparency around everyday operations, communication, collaboration, and personal challenges to succeed.
+This post will cover how you can use technology to positively reinforce accountability across your team by more clearly communicating with and motivating employees to contribute their best.

 1) Use Automation to Free Employees from Manual Tasks